gbeserra95/my-weather-app/README.md

 ## About

-My Weather App is a [React](https://reactjs.org/) Application that fetches weather information from all over the world using the API services from [OpenWeatherMap](https://openweathermap.org/) and [Radar](https://radar.com/documentation).
+My Weather App is a [React](https://reactjs.org/) Application that fetches weather information from all over the world using the API services of [OpenWeatherMap](https://openweathermap.org/) and [Radar](https://radar.com/documentation).

 ## Built with